jometzg/streamlit-azure-app-services/README.md

 [![Deploy To Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjometzg%2Fstreamlit-azure-app-services%2Fmain%2Fazuredeploy.json)

-There are some manual settings that need to be done in the *Environment variables* section of the web app.
+You will need to provide some settings from an existing Azure OpenAI instance.
+These get put the *Environment variables* section of the web app.
 These are to connect the app to the correct Azure OpenAI service instance.

 ![alt text](./app-service-streamlit-openai-settings.png "App Service Environment Variables")